MID8074 Midwifery and Collaborative Care 2

-The minimum requirement for Professional experience in this program is 800 hours, which is to be carried out over three semesters at approximately 267 hours per semester.
+The minimum requirement for Professional experience in this program is 800 hours, which is to be carried out over the duration of the Program.
 Continuity of care hours average 20 hours per woman over the care continuum and may be incorporated into paid or unpaid hours.

 Requirements for students to complete each assessment item satisfactorily: